-The ground floor of our, recently refurbished, Morris Building is used for 'Kids' Club' (3.30 pm - 6 pm) and 'Breakfast Club' (8 am - 8.50 am).
+The ground floor of the Morris Building is used for 'Kids' Club' (3.30 pm - 6 pm) and 'Breakfast Club' (8 am - 8.50 am).
 This means that, for a charge, we are able to offer care for children who attend William Tyndale School from 8 am to 6pm.
 Staff at Kids' Club plan activities for attending children and offer them a snack in line with our Healthy Schools status.
 The activities are subject to change depending on the weather or the popularity of the activity.
-For charging information please ask at the school office.
-There are different arrangements for Nursery children.